acmenezes/blog-posts/managing-sccs.md

 #### How does it actually work under the hood?

 Unfolding a little bit more on how the SCCs work we may ask: what insideOpenShift takes care of checking if a Pod complies or not to it?
-The admission process in the API server will take care of that.OpenShift comes equipped with 8 predefined Security Context Constraints that you can list using the `oc get scc` command.
+The admission process in the API server will take care of that.
+OpenShift comes equipped with 8 predefined Security Context Constraints that you can list using the `oc get scc` command.
 For those who are not familiar with them, here they are in an attempt to list from most restrictive to the least (but check the comments):
 |  SCC   |   Description  | Comments |
 |--------| ---------------|----------|
 |restricted|restricted denies access to all host features and requires pods to be run with a UID, and SELinux context that are allocated to the namespace.
 This is the most restrictive SCC and it is used by default for authenticated users|In other words this is the most secure one.
 We explain it in detail further in this blog post.|